catenax-ng/catena-x-edc/docs/samples/Local TXDC Setup.md

 This document describes how to set up two TXDConnector instances locally.
-The Supporting Infrastructure Deployment, used by this example, must never be used publicy.
+The Supporting Infrastructure Deployment, used by this example, must never be used productively.
 The deployment of the two TXDConnector instances, done by this example, is not suitable for productive deployment scenarios.